Pabau GO app

 How planners support executive function scaffolding

-Executive function—the cognitive system governing planning, working memory, impulse inhibition, and task flexibility-is substantially impaired in ADHD.
-A structured planner acts as an external executive function prosthetic by taking over several key roles your patient’s brain struggles with.
-The planner captures what needs doing (working memory support), shows when it is due (time management), indicates priority (decision-making support), and provides cues to action (task initiation prompts).
-Over time, repeated use of these scaffolds can strengthen internal planning capacity, though the planner typically remains necessary.
+The planner captures what needs doing (working memory support), shows when it is due (time management), flags priority (decision-making support), and prompts action (task initiation).
+With repeated use, these scaffolds can strengthen internal planning capacity, though most patients keep the planner in place.

 Continue your research